joejb/Elixir-Project-/README.md

     $ mix phoenix.server

-##Visit localhost:4000 from your browser.
+##From your browser visit address:

     localhost:4000